-I really did want to like ZOMBIE FIGHT CLUB, but it just didn’t measure up to my (lowered) expectations.
+I really did want to like ZOMBIE FIGHT CLUB, but it just didn’t measure up to even lowest expectations.
 The movie takes itself way too seriously, wastes too much time with its set-up, and never bothers to build any characters we can actually root for.
 While it isn’t a total waste (several leads put noticeable effort into their roles, plus some of the humor actually works) ZOMBIE FIGHT CLUB does not get a recommendation for yours truly.

 If you’re in the mood for a zombie flick, look elsewhere because this movie is just barely worthy of:

-Packaging: ZOMBIE FIGHT CLUB comes in a standard Blu-ray case with cardboard slipcover featuring a new (and misleading) cover.
+Packaging: ZOMBIE FIGHT CLUB comes in a standard amaray Blu-ray case with cardboard slipcover featuring a new (and misleading) cover.
 (Pictured on the top left of this review.)
 As is the case with most Scream Factory releases, this title comes with a reversible sleeve featuring alternate cover art.

 Audio & Video: The disc features a clean transfer, and shows the film in its original 2.35:1 widescreen ratio.
 Since this is a newer movie, and (presumably) shot with digital cameras, it looks pretty good.
 Both audio tracks on the disc are DTS-HD Master Audio 5.1, and you can choose English-dubbed, or Mandarin/English with subtitles.
 All dialogue, sound effects, explosions, and heavy metal music came through just fine on my surround speakers.
-I really nothing to complain about here.
+I really have nothing to complain about here.